HomeGuidesAPI Reference

 EventProcessor object to process events.
 You should provide an instance of BatchEventProcessor with AsyncEventHandler or your own custom object.

-If this is not set, ForwardingEventProcessor will be used with NoopEventHandler() will be used by default.
+If this is not set, the parameter uses ForwardingEventProcessor with NoopEventHandler() by default.

 withUserProfileService(